Vanille-N/fling/README.md

 #### Dematerialized balls

 The decicion most impactful to the rest of the project was the choice to make `game` store information on the balls only in a dematerialized manner.
 There is no actual `ball` used by `game`, `ball` only serves for interfacing with `game.ml`.
+Moreover, a `ball` carries no information on its position, and it only has a position relative to a `game`.

 ```ocaml
 type game = {